DhSufi/Simple-Xiaomi-Cybergear/README.md

 - `speed: float` - Motor speed
 - `torque: float` - Motor torque
 - `temp: uint16_t` - Motor temperature
-- `updated: bool` - Response status
+- `updated: bool` - Response status.
+Always first check member updated.
+If an error occurred sending or receiving the CAN frame, it will be false.

 ---